Moraut/DSND-Term-2/01. Data Science Blog Post/README.md

 **Overview**
 The project used a Kaggle dataset containing data online orders on [Instacart](https://www.kaggle.com/c/instacart-market-basket-analysis) grocery store.

-The project followed the CRISP-DM method of data exploration's six steps of:
+The project followed the CRISP-DM method.

-Business Understanding
-Data Understanding
-Data Preparation
-Modeling
-Evaluation
-Deployment

 The goal of the project is to identifying customer oreding patterns in terms of most bought products, time of order, day of order etc. and derive association rules